FALLACY 1: CONTEMPORARY APPROACHES

 As Richard Whately remarked “…a very long discussion is one of the most effective veils of Fallacy: … a Fallacy which when stated barely… would not deceive a child, may deceive half the world if diluted in a quarto volume.”
 (Elements of Logic, p.
 151).
 Consequently, an important weapon against fallacy is condensation, extracting the substance of the argument from a mass of verbiage.
 But this device too has its dangers; it may produce oversimplification, that is, the fallacy a dicto secundum quid, of dropping relevant qualification.
 When we suspect a fallacy, our aim must be to discover exactly what the argument is; and, in general the way to do this is first to pick out its main outlines, and then to take into account any relevant subtleties or qualifications.
 (Mackie 1967, p.
 179; italics in the original).

-Natural language, the common vehicle of argument, is accused of dissolving logic in an insignificant verbiage which serves to mask unsavory human interests.
-Thus, a sustained war against language would be the price to pay for a correct determination of sound arguments, that is, for eliminating fallacies.
-Nonetheless, it may be noted that natural language is to natural argument what air resistance is to the flight of the “light dove”:
+Natural language, the common vehicle of argument, is accused of dissolving logic into meaningless verbiage that serves to conceal unsavory human interests.
+Thus, a sustained war against language would be the price to be paid for a correct determination of sound arguments, that is, for the elimination of fallacies, or, to put it plainly, a replacement of ordinary language in all its ordinary functions by some formal language, yet to be discovered.

 The light dove, in free flight cutting through the air the resistance of which it feels, could get the idea that it could do even better in airless space.
 Likewise, Plato abandoned the world of the senses because it posed so many hindrances for understanding, and dared to go beyond it on the wings of ideas, in the empty space of pure understanding.
 (Kant, [1781], p.
 129).